 Spain in 9-12 Days

-For a tasty experience, you could plan a food-and-wine-tour of Spain over 10 days that begins with cooking classes in Barcelona before transferring to Madrid.
+For a tasty experience, plan a food-and-wine tour of Spain over 10 days that begins with cooking classes in Barcelona before transferring to Madrid.
 Here, dine at the tapas bars in the literary quarter of Barrio las Letras, which was once home to Spain's most celebrated author, Miguel de Cervantes.
 For something more modern, go shopping or take in a show on Madrid's most popular thoroughfare, Gran Vía.

 Spain in 2 Weeks